The Longer Story…

 Using the commons tools of right-of-way and community trust ownership, the architect and anthropologist came up with the first idea for Solar Commons: place solar photovoltaic panels in right of way along new areas planned for the Phoenix light rail corridor.
 These areas would need more electricity to run the proposed trains.
 The areas were also home to many moderate and low-income homeowners and small businesses who were afraid of seeing their neighborhoods gentrified as the new light rail made property taxes and rents go up and attracted new chain stores and upscale condos to replace the older neighborhoods.
 The solar panels could be mounted atop shade structures at light rail stops.
 They could feed locally generated clean electrons directly to the grid.
 The solar arrays would be owned as a community trust which would sell the solar electricity to the grid or, behind the meter, to an adjacent user.
-The trust would earn atwenty year revenue stream from solar purchase agreements that would last for the twenty year life of the solar panels.
+The trust would earn a twenty year revenue stream from solar purchase agreements that would last for the twenty year life of the solar panels.
 The revenue from solar energy sales would pay for maintenance and insurance of the panels and it would create a remaining income stream for a local beneficiary--a neighborhood nonprofit who could maximize the twenty year income stream to serve the needs of the area’s low-income residents.
 The income stream could be transformed into energy assistance on an electricity bill, meals for the isolated elderly and homeless, community gardens, innovative job programs.
 Like the agricultural commons of medieval England, these “Solar Commons” would provide livelihood assistance to those in need.
 Just as the labor of the landless peasants captured the sun’s commonwealth by growing and harvesting plants in local common fields, the solar technology would capture the sun’s commonwealth by turning it into electricity and an income stream for those in need who lived along the new light rail corridor.
 Medieval commons were owned in “trust” and managed by Church organizations (trustees) for the benefit of the landless poor; Solar Commons would be owned as community trusts and managed by nonprofits for the benefit of low-income neighborhoods.

 To help make their thinking more real, the architect and anthropologist had some renditions drawn of the first Solar Commons they imagined along the Phoenix Metro Light Rail.
 Because neither sunshine, nor distributed solar technology, nor right-of-way were thought of as "commons" by residents of twenty-first century Phoenix, they knew that Solar Commons would need not only the creative ownership strategy of community trust, but also public art and signage to help passersby recognize and normalize the new values being created in their city.
 Thus the architect proposed a mosaic inlay on the light rail platform telling metro riders: Your Right of Way, Working For You.

-Building An Actual Solar Commons
+Building Actually Existing Solar Commons

-It took years of work to build the first Solar Commons.
+It took years of work to prototype the first actually existing Solar Commons.
 Community trust-owned solar did not exist in the United States.
 Even after raising the money for a 10kW demonstration project and winning an award from the US Green Building Council (USGBC) that would make this first Solar Commons a USGBC Legacy Project in Arizona, the obstacles to working in public right-of-way were enormous.
 The Phoenix Metro Light Rail authority wanted two million dollars of insurance to site the solar array in the Metro right-of-way.
 Looking for another low-income area public site with less of an insurance burden, the project was moved around several city parks, supported initially by several city councils, and reviewed by several public works departments.
 Each time, the project was welcomed; it inspired generous labor from city employees and Solar Commons consultants and volunteers.
 But, even when the donated project showed that it posed no burden and brought low-income community benefit, the public process that required competitive bidding and lengthy reviews proved too time consuming for a demonstration project on a shoestring budget.

 Do-It-Yourself Solar Commons: Play Ball!

-Beginning years ago as a conversation in a Little League Baseball Park in Phoenix, Arizona, it is not a coincidence that the Solar Commons continues to draw its inspiration from those Little League bleachers and the days when kids and parents in a Phoenix neighborhood used the rules and institutions of Little League Baseball to come together to create an inter-generational community place to gather, play, talk, and create solutions for a better world.
+Beginning years ago as a conversation in a Little League Baseball Park in Phoenix, Arizona, it is not a coincidence that Solar Commons continues to draw its inspiration from those Little League bleachers and the days when kids and parents in a Phoenix neighborhood used the rules and institutions of Little League Baseball to come together to create an inter-generational community place to gather, play, talk, and create solutions for a better world.
 The parks, the neighbors, the picnics & bonfires, the yearly spring festival, the inclusion of all kids—citizens or not, English speakers or not, rich and poor, brown, black and white, boys and girls—constitute primordial commons-making.